 \section{Problem definition}

-\spara{Notation.} The input to the problem of diversifying exposure consists of the following ingredients: ($i$) a directed social graph $G=(V,E)$, with $\lvert V \rvert = n$ nodes and $\lvert E \rvert = m$ edges, where nodes represent users and a directed edge $(u,v)$ indicates that node $v$ follows $u$, thus, $v$ can see and propagate the posts by $u$; ($ii$) a set $H$ of (news) items on a (possibly controversial) topic, with $\lvert H \rvert = h$; ($iii$) item-specific propagation probabilities $p^i_{uv}$, for all items $i \in H$ and edges $(u,v) \in E$, where $p^i_{uv}$ represents the probability that item $i$ will propagate from node $u$ to node $v$; ($iv$) a \emph{leaning function} $\ell: V \cup H \rightarrow [-1,1]$ that quantifies the opinion polarity of items or nodes towards the given issue or topic.
+\spara{Notation.} The input to the problem of diversifying exposure consists of the following ingredients: (i) a directed social graph $G=(V,E)$, with $\lvert V \rvert = n$ nodes and $\lvert E \rvert = m$ edges, where nodes represent users and a directed edge $(u,v)$ indicates that user $v$ follows user $u$, thus, $v$ can see and propagate posts by $u$; (ii) a set $H$ of (news) items on a (possibly controversial) topic, with $\lvert H \rvert = h$; (iii) item-specific propagation probabilities $p^i_{uv}$, for all items $i \in H$ and edges $(u,v) \in E$, where $p^i_{uv}$ represents the probability that item~$i$ will propagate from user $u$ to user $v$; (iv) a \emph{leaning function} $\ell: V \cup H \rightarrow [-1,1]$ that quantifies the polarity of the viewpoints of items and users with respect to the considered issue or topic.

-\spara{Cascade model.} We assume that the propagation of an item $i \in H$ from node $u$ to $v$ follows the \emph{independent-cascade model} with parameter $p^i_{uv}$, and is independent of the propagation of other items $j\in H$ from $u$ to $v$.
-Thus, once $u$ becomes active on item $i$ at time $t$, the probability $p^i_{uv}$ that $u$ succeeds to activate $v$ on $i$ at time $t+1$ is independent of which other items node $u$ (or other in-neighbors of $v$) succeeded to activate $v$ on, before (or at) time $t+1$.
-We incorporate the different tendency of nodes to share items, with leanings different than or similar to their own, by allowing on each edge different propagation probabilities specific to items.
-Hence, $p^i_{uv}$ implicitly takes into account the leanings of nodes $u$ and $v$ and of item~$i$.
+\spara{Cascade model.} We assume that the propagation of an item $i \in H$ from user $u$ to user $v$ follows the \emph{independent-cascade model} with parameter $p^i_{uv}$, and is independent from the propagation of other items to $v$ from its in-neighbors.
+Thus, once $u$ becomes active on item~$i$ at time $t$, the probability $p^i_{uv}$ that $u$ succeeds in activating $v$ with item $i$ at time $t+1$ is independent of other items with which user $u$ or other in-neighbors of $v$ might succeeded to activate $v$ at any time.
+We incorporate the different tendency of users to share items with leanings diverging from or similar to their own by allowing item-specific propagation probabilities for each edge.
+Hence, $p^i_{uv}$ implicitly takes into account the leanings of users $u$ and $v$ and of item~$i$.
 The leaning of a user reflects the user's viewpoint, which is considered to be stable.
 Therefore, we assume that the propagation probabilities remain fixed over time, and probabilities $p^i_{uv}$ are constant values input to our cascade model.
 We consider the estimation of user leanings and propagation probabilities as orthogonal to our work.